Qualifying Leads For Appointment-Setting Success

 What is a qualified sales lead (SQL)?

-Leads are like mushrooms.
+Business leads are like mushrooms.
 Some of them are simply delicious and truly enriching, others are very specific and not necessarily good for you, and there are also ones that can poison your Sender Score, domain health, and reputation because you’re not careful.
 So, blindly gathering leads from pre-made databases is not the way to go.
-You need a sharp-eyed, quick-thinking expert to sift through your findings and say, which leads can be processed further and which ones should be left alone.
+You need a sharp-eyed, quick-thinking expert to sift through your findings and say, which b2b leads can be processed further and which ones should be left alone.

 So, let’s say, your marketing department finds a prospect, a very promising one.
 But instead of instantly launching an outreach campaign, you show that prospect to your sales team.
 Your sales team then does a little research to see if that lead has problems and pain points that are covered by your product.
 In case there is a fit, the sales team adds this prospect to their “to contact” queue, and that lead becomes a qualified sales lead.